of operation are: 8:00 am to 5:00 pm

 - Continued to cooperate with Arizona Department of Environmental Quality (ADEQ) in conducting site characterization of groundwater contamination at the Cave Creek Landfill.
 In FY 2013-2014 a Draft Phase 1 Groundwater Modeling Report, a Phase 2 Groundwater Modeling Report, and a 2013-2014 Data Compilation Report were submitted to ADEQ.
 Work was begun on pilot testing of a vapor extraction system – including permit updates and system design.

 - Continued to participate with the Hassayampa Steering Committee in working towards the remediation of the Hassayampa Superfund Site.

-- Rolled out new Hazard Communication Training to comply with OSHA’s recent Globally Harmonized System (GHS) amendments.
-Training has included: approximately 10 “train-the-trainer” classes, nearly 35 classroom sessions and 15 live webinars.
-The training schedule for 2014 is complete with monthly classroom sessions and monthly live webinars.
+- Continued Hazard Communication Training to comply with OSHA’s Globally Harmonized System (GHS) amendments.
+Training has included 68 classes including classroom sessions and live webinars.

 - Continued to provide sound environmental compliance information to requesting departments.